bogdan9898/flaskvel/docs/README.md

 ```
 - ***body_format*** - the type of body that the validator should consider valid: `flaskvel.BodyFormat.JSON`, `flaskvel.BodyFormat.FORM` or `flaskvel.BodyFormat.ANY` to validate every type.

-!> If the body received has a different type, the validation will **fail** with an error similar to this:
+!> If the body received has a different type, the validation will **FAIL** with an error similar to this:

 ```json
 {